 - Advises on best use of WordPress tools and scouts out additional features that might be needed in the online toolbox;

-- Maintains relationships across various campus and alumni constituencies for developing and sharing appropriate multimedia content.
+- Maintains relationships across various campus and alumni constituencies to develop and share appropriate multimedia content;